 Parse upload URLs and credentials

-If you upload media files by using OSS SDKs or OSS API, you must manually parse upload URLs and credentials.
-If you use other upload methods, you do not need to parse upload URLs or credentials, or care about how they are parsed.
+If you upload media files by using the OSS SDK or API, you must manually parse upload URLs and credentials.
+If you use other upload methods, you do not need to parse upload URLs or credentials.

 You can decode the Base64-encoded values of the uploadAddress and uploadAuth parameters to obtain upload URLs and credentials.
 For more information, see Upload media files by using OSS SDKs.